ppaschos/snowmass-connect-docs/docs/index.md

 The Snowmass login node provides a service to the users of the collaboration in the following ways:

-1. Provide users a gateway to the OpenScience Grid in order to run their production computational workflows via job submissions to the OSG HTCondor pool
+1. Provide users a gateway to the Open Science Grid in order to run their production computational workflows via job submissions to the OSG HTCondor pool
 2. Provide access to the OSG Storage at the University of Chicago where users can store input files for jobs to the grid and output files (results) from their jobs